eemokey/eemokey.github.io/_pages/mentorship.md

 layout: page
 permalink: /mentorship/
 title: Mentorship & Outreach
-description: Summary of my DEI efforts
+description: In light of my efforts, I am grateful to be a recipient of the USC Viterbi Undergraduate Research Mentoring Award and EiS Excellence in Science Communication for Social Good Award.
 nav: true
 nav_order: 5
 ---

-In light of my efforts, I am grateful to be a recipient of the USC Viterbi Undergraduate Research Mentoring Award and EiS Excellence in Science Communication for Social Good Award.

 ## Research Mentorship